 Funeral Homes and Grave Markers

 Funeral Homes have been a big part of life in America, and in other parts of the world, for at least 150 years.
 And in many ways they have followed all the trends of the modern age as they have evolved into what is now a multi-billion dollar industry led by a handful of very large companies.
 In the age before funeral homes and funeral directors, many families conducted memorial services entirely unassisted.
 From preparation of a body to the publicizing of a funeral service to the actual burial, all of the services that family now routinely assigned to professionals in a funeral home were once conducted almost exclusively by members of a deceased person's family.
 Now, as is the case with many other aspects of modern life, experts at funeral homes can be hired in just about any locale by just about any family to conduct these same services.
-We will start our overview of funeral homes with a brief summary of some of the many (and ever growing) services that the modern funeral home is able to provide for families stricken by the loss of a loved one.
+(It is interesting to note that, just as in the days of old, many families are taking advantage of modern technology to arrange all aspects of the funeral for their loved one, themselves.
+This is because the FTC's Funeral Rule has greatly helped level the memorial industry, which has allowed outside memorial companies offer funeral products for significantly lesser prices.
+This is especially seen on memorial websites that offer cremation urns, cremation jewelry, headstones, and even caskets, among other funeral needs.
+More on the Funeral Rule later.)
+We will start our overview of funeral homes with a brief summary of some of the many - and ever growing - services that the modern funeral home is able to provide for families stricken by the loss of a loved one.
 We will then offer an overview of the types of funeral homes in operation today and a brief history of how funeral homes have developed into the large-scale business that they are today.
 Then, finally, we will offer those in need of a funeral home a few tips on how to locate one suitable for their needs and what sort of rules and regulations they can be expected to follow.

 Funeral homes today are typically set up to spring into action from the moment a death occurs.
 Most funeral homes will work with hospitals to arrange for the transfer of a body to their facilities and then work with family members to arrange a comforting series of events that, together, comprise a traditional memorial service.
 Here are just some of the events that most funeral homes are equipped to coordinate and, in most cases today, even host.